Richibi’s Weblog

 would have been less menacing, in

-wish his dazling lustre to abate
+dazling lustre to abate

 Thus dreadfully adorn’d, with horror bright,